emzjoe06-hue/Bypass.Vip/readme.md

 ### OH sorry I coudn't Give you the source code.

 - as it violates their TOS. and i dont want to have legal trouble with them.
-OR U get into legal trouble

-- because u decided to MODIFY and Sell it.
+OR U to get into legal trouble  because u decided to MODIFY or Sell it.

 ### What terms did i violated?